List of Pokémon Trading Card Game sets: Platinum – Arceus

-Platinum – Arceus is the 43rd set of cards of the Trading Card Game and the 27th released by Pokémon USA.
-Contains 99 different cards.
+Platinum – Arceus is the 43rd set of cards of the Trading Card Game and the 1st released by The Pokémon Company International.
+Pokémon USA ceased to exist as a separate entity on April 9, 2009, when it merged with Pokémon UK to form The Pokémon Company International (TPCi).

+This set contains 99 different cards.
 It was released on July 5, 2008, in Japan and was released in North America on November 4, 2009.

 This set marks the TCG debut of the final Generation IV Pokémon, Arceus.
-All the Arceus Pokémon cards have a special rule printed on them that allows you to have any number of Pokémon with the name "Arceus" in your deck, as opposed to the normal 4-per-deck rule.
+All the Arceus Pokémon cards have a special rule printed on them that allows a deck to have any number of Pokémon with the name "Arceus", as opposed to the normal 4-per-deck rule.

-Six additional new Lv.
-Xs were included in this expansion, three of which were different forms of Arceus Lv.
-X, the other three being Gengar Lv.
-X, Salamence Lv.
-X and Tangrowth Lv.
-X. This expansion also marked the continuation of the "Shining" Pokémon which were featured through the Platinum booster series.
+Six new Pokémon LV.X were included in this expansion, three of which were different forms of Arceus LV.X, the other three being Gengar LV.X, Salamence LV.X and Tangrowth LV.X.
+This expansion also marked the continuation of the "Shining" Pokémon which were featured through the Platinum booster series.
 Each of these cards had a different collector number sequence than the other cards in the expansion, which were Bagon (SH10) Ponyta (SH11), and Shinx (SH12).

-HeartGold SoulSilver Base Set
+HeartGold & SoulSilver

-HeartGold SoulSilver Base Set is based on the Pokémon video games of the same title.
-This set has over 123 cards in it.
+HeartGold & SoulSilver is the 44th set of cards of the Trading Card Game.
+This set is based on the Pokémon video games of the same title.
+It has 123 cards in it plus a bonus Unknown, Alph Lithograph.
 It includes the new Pokémon Prime cards, which replace Lv.Xs.
-This set also features 2 Legend Pokémon which are one Pokémon made up of 2 cards.
+Pokémon Prime cards depict a close-up of the Pokémon's face, and are stronger than usual, albeit with no other gameplay restrictions.
+This set also features 2 Pokémon LEGEND, which are one Pokémon made up of 2 cards.
 They are Ho-oh and Lugia.
-It has an Alph Lithograph in it.
+It has an Alph Lithograph in it, allowing the player to look at the cards in the opponent's hand.
 This set has 3 theme decks.